himavarshini/learning/cpp/README.md

 }
 ```

-sometimes, even more function like macros are useful where using them is more efficient than doing a function call. (i have no idea to be honest why..)
+sometimes, even more function like macros are useful where using them is more efficient than doing a function call.
+For examples, in cases where the function call is costlier than the macro definition.
+With modern hardware, the function like macros does not provide the optimisation that functions provide and cause more code replication.

 few notes to consider: